timelessmemory/ConfigurableQuestionaireSystem/README.md

 ## Introduction
 ### login page
 ![login.png](https://github.com/timelessmemory/WikiLibrary/blob/master/qs/login.png)
-You can perform questionaitre in backend after sign in, if you can not, you will be redirect into this page to login.
+You can perform questionaitre in backend after sign in, if you can not, you will be redirect into this page to login.You can change language also in this page.

 ### list page
 ![list.png](http://7xqayl.com1.z0.glb.clouddn.com/lists.png)